 If you have gestational diabetes, you and your doctor or midwife can work together to protect your health and your baby’s health.
 You can reduce your risk for gestational diabetes by eating healthy and staying active during your pregnancy.

-Getting tested for gestational diabetes is part of regular prenatal care (care during pregnancy).
+Getting tested for gestational diabetes is part of regular prenatal care (health care during pregnancy).
 The test is usually done between 24 and 28 weeks of pregnancy.

 What do I ask the doctor?